Rose: Thorns

+Plant geneticist Zachary Lippman of Cold Spring Harbor Laboratory found that prickles are controlled by the LOG gene.
+Blocking the LOG gene in roses reduced the thorns (large prickles) into tiny buds.

+Flower

-The flowers of most species have five petals, with the exception of Rosa sericea, which usually has only four.
+The flowers of most species have five petals, with the exception of Rosa omeiensis and Rosa sericea, which usually have only four.
 Each petal is divided into two distinct lobes and is usually white or pink, though in a few species yellow or red.
-Beneath the petals are five sepals (or in the case of some Rosa sericea, four).
+Beneath the petals are five sepals (or in the case of some Rosa omeiensis and Rosa sericea, four).
 These may be long enough to be visible when viewed from above and appear as green points alternating with the rounded petals.
+The coloured petals are fused on the axis and arranged in five bundles forming a circle, the petal bundles expand further from each other; the petals form a cup or disc surrounding the gynoecium.
 There are multiple superior ovaries that develop into achenes.

+Reproduction

 Roses are insect-pollinated in nature.

-The aggregate fruit of the rose is a berry-like structure called a rose hip.
-Many of the domestic cultivars do not produce hips, as the flowers are so tightly petalled that they do not provide access for pollination.
+A fertilized ovary forms a berry-like aggregate fruit called a "hip".
 The hips of most species are red, but a few (e.g. Rosa pimpinellifolia) have dark purple to black hips.
 Each hip comprises an outer fleshy layer, the hypanthium, which contains 5–160 "seeds" (technically dry single-seeded fruits called achenes) embedded in a matrix of fine, but stiff, hairs.
-Rose hips of some species, especially the dog rose (Rosa canina) and rugosa rose (Rosa rugosa), are very rich in vitamin C, among the richest sources of any plant.
+Rose hips of some species, especially the dog rose (Rosa canina) and rugosa rose (R. rugosa), are very rich in vitamin C, among the richest sources of any plant.
 The hips are eaten by fruit-eating birds such as thrushes and waxwings, which then disperse the seeds in their droppings.
-Some birds, particularly finches, also eat the seeds.